fmiguelt/hyrox-race-analyzer/README.md

 Or open `hyrox_calculator.html` locally in any modern browser — it works the same offline.
 All data lives in the browser's `localStorage`.

-## Description (≤350 chars)

-> Single-file HTML app to plan and analyse Hyrox races.
-Set a target time and get per-km pacing, import splits by pasting official results, break down runs, stations and Rox Zone, and save every race or simulation locally with export/import.
-Includes reference times by level for 7 categories.

-(348 characters)

 ## Features

 ### 1. Race Planner